flutter/website/src/content/ai-toolkit/user-experience.md

 The [`LlmChatView`][] widget is the entry point for the interactive chat experience that AI Toolkit provides.
-Hosting an instance of the `LlmChatView` enables a number of user experience features that don’t require any additional code to use:
+Hosting an instance of the `LlmChatView` enables a number of user experience features that don't require any additional code to use:

 * **Multi-line text input**: Allows users to paste long text